soles21/crypto_price_tracker/README.md

 A real-time cryptocurrency price aggregator built with Laravel, featuring WebSocket communication via Laravel Reverb for live updates.

-## Part 1: Project Overview and Installation
+## Project Overview and Installation

 ### Overview
 The Crypto Price Aggregator is a robust system that: